 We ate the Cuy San and the sea snail.

 In 2013, Astrid & Gastón scored the top spot on the inaugural Best Restaurants in Latin America list by World’s 50 Best, a list it has since remained on.
+Food, wine and atmosphere where lovely and the Fiesta de Cuy a delight.

 “I wanted to prove to our people that we weren’t condemned to imitate others “cultures, others” cuisines – we have a beautiful cuisine that deserves to be celebrated around the world,”says Gastón Acurio – from Astrid & Gastón.

-We went through a tasting menu that features ingredients found at different altitudes in Peru, from 10 meters, or 65 feet below sea level to more than 3750m, or 13,000 feet above, with a spotlight on heritage plants, herbs, and fruits that we have never heard of.
+At Central restaurante we went through a tasting menu that features ingredients found at different altitudes in Peru, from 10 meters, or 65 feet below sea level to more than 3750m, or 13,000 feet above, with a spotlight on heritage plants, herbs, and fruits that we have never heard of.
 Each dish uses endemic ingredients cultivated at a set elevation.

 Ethnobotany: Wakatay or Huacatay